 Apply the Surrender Protocol:

 - Have I done what's in my control?
-Not perfectly - perfection is procrastination.
-Adequately.
+We are not seeking perfection.
+Don't is better than perfect.
+Don't procrastinate.

 - Can I release this to higher hands?
-Not abandoning responsibility, but recognizing its limits.
+Not abandoning responsibility, but recognizing the limits of my effort and intellect.
+Can I turn this to the Most High?

 Then physically open your hands.
 Feel the release.
 That's surrender.